-Coordinated Arts Program (Sessional Lecturers)
+Coordinated Arts Program (Sessional Lecturers 2023W T1 & T2)

-Coordinated Arts Program – Sessional Lecturers for ASTU 100 2021 Winter (T1 & T2)
+Coordinated Arts Program – Sessional Lecturer for ASTU 100 – 2023 Winter (Term 1 & 2)

 ASTU 100 is a 6-credit course that meets the Faculty of Arts’ writing and literature requirements by teaching academic writing and research through the study of literature.
 Please consult the CAP website for a fuller description of the ASTU 100 courses: https://cap.arts.ubc.ca/our-streams/astu-100/

 Each section of ASTU 100 enrolls 20-25 first year Arts students.
 Teaching these sections also entails some coordinated and collaborative teaching with CAP faculty in a given stream.
+These sections are taught in person on UBC Point Grey campus.

 Qualifications:

-Applicants must have a PhD* in a relevant field, including writing and discourse studies, composition, rhetoric, and literary and cultural studies.
-Preference will be given to applicants with university-level experience and demonstrated excellence in teaching both literature and academic writing, using an approach that is informed by current theories in writing pedagogy. *PhD candidates who have ABD status and are in the final months of completing their degree requirements may also be considered; please indicate defense date.
-A background in multi- or interdisciplinarity or collaborative teaching would be an asset.
+Applicants must have a PhD* in a relevant field, including writing and discourse studies, composition, rhetoric, media studies, and literary and cultural studies.
+Preference will be given to applicants with university-level experience and demonstrated excellence in teaching both literature and academic writing, using an approach that is informed by current theories in writing pedagogy.

 How to Apply: